corndeladmin/DevOps-Course-Python-Intro/Exercises/03_shopping_cart.md

 - 4 apples costing £0.21 each
 - 5 bananas costing £0.12 each

-This information is provided to your Python code like this:
+This information should be provided to your Python code like this:

 ```
 >>> shopping_cart = [{'name': 'apple', 'price_per_item': 0.21, 'number': 4}, {'name': 'banana', 'price_per_item': 0.12, 'number': 5}]